 Gig workers and freelancers also rely on deductions to reduce their yearly tax liability.
 They deduct the costs of tools, supplies, vehicles, and – the big one – their home offices.
 Naturally, this shrinks the adjusted income of gig workers.
-Since Fannie and Freddie Mae standards require underwriters to rely on payroll documentation & tax documents for proof of income, qualifying for mortgages is often harder for gig workers.
+Since Fannie and Freddie Mae standards require underwriters to rely on payroll documentation and tax documents for verification of income, qualifying for mortgages is often harder for gig workers.

 Non-qualified mortgage (non-QM) loans are an attractive alternative for these borrowers, offering a number of advantages including:

 - Higher debt to income ratios

 - Flexibility in underwriting guidelines